 Yes, renowned tech giant Google is also offering a cloud storage platform with a generous 15GB of free cloud storage upon signing up.
 Due to Google Drive’s flawless integration with Google Docs, it won’t be inaccurate to declare Google Drive as one of the best free cloud storage platforms.

 The best thing about Google Drive is that many of you already have it.
-Yes, if you have a Google account that you use to access your Gmail, the 15GB free cloud storage offered by Drive is already subscribed to you.
-All you have to do is open up Google Drive and start uploading your files to the cloud.
-If you do not have a Google account, you can simply sign up for one in a couple of minutes, free of cost.
+Yes, if you have a Google account to access your Gmail, the 15GB free cloud storage offered by Drive is already subscribed to you.
+All you have to do is open up Google Drive and upload your files to the cloud.
+If you do not have a Google account, you can simply sign up for one in a few minutes, free of cost.

 Google Drive also stores all the documents that you create through Google Docs.
 Sharing anything that you have on your Google Drive is also quite convenient.
 All you have to do is a few clicks and you can share a file privately with as many people as you want.